a1024/MCalc2/readme.txt

     [1 2; 3 4][0][1] == 2
   or use parentheses (index starts at one):
     [1 2; 3 4](1,2) == 2
-  Nested matrices and/or polynomials are not supported yet.
   Variable names can be up to 16 characters.
   Multiplication asterix '*' is always obligatory.